jentery/508v4/keywords.md

 ## Paper Computing

+What is "paper computing?"
+It:

-* May be a synonym for tabletop gaming (see Kirschenbaum)
+* May be a synonym for tabletop gaming (see Kirschenbaum);
-* Stresses paper as a medium for storage, processing, and use
+* Stresses paper as a medium for storage, processing, and use (including, but not limited to, histories of books and early computing);
-* Highlights computing as embodied labour (neither abstract nor fully automated)
+* Highlights computing as embodied labour (neither abstract nor fully automated) (see Miles, Buurma, Heffernan, and Terras);
-* Further notes how this labour is often ignored in histories of science, technology, media, art, and literature
+* Notes how such labour is ignored often in histories of science, technology, media, art, and literature;
-* Underscores how paper (like screens) prompts input (see Gitelman on blanks)
+* Underscores how (like computer screens) paper prompts input and encourages not only reading but also use (see Gitelman);
-* Foregrounds design (graphic, interaction, experience) and how paper may structure or facilitate certain forms of perception (see Miles on the tabular view)
+* Foregrounds design (graphic, interaction, experience) and how paper may structure or facilitate certain forms of perception (see Miles on the tabular view, Drucker on artists' books, and Radway on zines);
-* Likely involves quantification or procedural thinking
+* Likely involves quantification or procedural thinking (see Kirschenbaum and Galloway);
+* Frequently blends attention to mechanics and protocols with stories and narratives, while also investing in leisure or inefficiency (in times of 24/7 productivity); and,
-* Raises questions about how forms such as artists' books, manifestos, and zines (as experiments with paper, if you will) are entwined with gaming and tabletop gaming in particular
+* Raises questions about how established forms such as artists' books, manifestos, and zines (as experiments with paper, if you will) are entwined with gaming and, in particular, tabletop gaming.

 ## Game Speak